Shorten your Go code by using exceptions

 In modern Go (1.17 and higher), there is barely any difference.
 Defer/panic/recover is usable even in CPU-heavy hotspot code.

-Generating stacktraces has a far larger cost.
-The examples in this post use github.com/mitranim/try which automatically adds stacktraces by using github.com/pkg/errors.
-If you’re using stacktraces with error values, that cost is already dominant, compared to the cost of defer/panic/recover.
+Generating stack traces has a far larger cost.
+The examples in this post use github.com/mitranim/gg which automatically adds stack traces.
+If you're using stack traces with error values, that cost is already dominant, compared to the cost of defer/panic/recover.

 Some real Go code, written by experienced developers, has errors annotated with function names, like this: